TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 What classes have you taken that helped you in capstone?
 What did they help with?

 - Electronics: Electronics taught me a lot of the basics of electronics and more advanced electronics circuits and devices.
+For example, how a buck converter works can be understood through what we learned in this class.
+Finally, developing a more sophisticated understanding of circuit analysis helped me to analyze and develop circuit layouts for the power board.
 - Signals and Systems: In signals and systems we were taught about the basics of different types of electric signals.
-This was useful for understanding how a buck converter
+This was useful for understanding how a buck converter switching waveform operates.
+We were also introduced to reading datasheets in this course, which helped in the layout of the power board.
 - Electromagnetics I and II: Electromagnetism played a role in several parts of the power subsystem.
 The wireless power transfer is an explicitly electromagnetics topic, and required knowledge of electromagnetics for development and research.
+Additionally, the potential interference of an inductor into other circuitry is understood through electromagnetics and so having some knowledge helped me in that regard as well.
+- Intro to Digital Systems: In this class we learned the basics of digital logic and digital circuits.
+This was helpful in that it taught me about the voltage levels functionality required for the power board to be able to be used as a high or low value for digital circuit operation.

 ## Reid Crews